 Coffee Origins: Western Highlands Province, Indonesia

 Coffee Certifications: Shade Grown

 This coffee has a silky texture with exceptional fruit forward aromatics and a deep body.
 Its initial dry aroma is of roasted nuts, caramel and spices with soft tangerine and lemon in the background.
-The rich coffee flavor is of milk chocolate and Indian spices that turn to a slightly fruity plum and guava as the coffee cools.
+The rich coffee flavor is of milk chocolate that turn to a slightly fruity plum and guava as the coffee cools.

 Blueberry Muffins, Caramel Pecan Pie, Fruit Crepes, Brioche, Salmon Breakfast Croquettes, Italian Breakfast Skewers, Pumpkin Oatmeal, Apricot Benedict With Creamy Peanut Butter Sauce, Chocolate Zucchini Bread, Southwestern Tofu Scramble, Creamy Frozen Fruit Cups, Crustless Four Cheese Quiche, Fruit Filled French Toast Wraps, Brown Sugar & Banana Oatmeal, Mississippi Mud Cake, Red Velvet Fudge Pie, White Chocolate Snickerdoodle Pudding Cookies, Buttercream Truffles

 Our Papua New Guinea Sigri Estate Peaerry is an exceptional specialty coffee.
 For a brighter taste experience, try this coffee in our Crisp Light Roast.